apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

   **Include Cordova**

-  All of the code for the sample application is contained within the `www` directory in the Xcode project structure.
-The starting page is named index.html.
-Any page that uses Cordova must include the cordova-*.js file for the associated Cordova version and platform.
-The format of the JavaScript file name is cordova-x.y.z where x represents the major version number, y the minor version and z any point release.
-For example, the Cordova 2.2.0 file was named cordova-2.2.0.js.
-The sample HelloWorld application includes this file from index.html.
+  All of the code for the sample application is contained within the Xcode project's `www` directory, where the starting page is named `index.html`.
+Any page that invokes Cordova APIs must reference the version-specific `cordova-x.x.x.js` file, as shown in the sample `HelloWorld` application's `index.html`:

-      <script type="text/javascript" src="cordova-2.2.0.js"></script>
+      <script type="text/javascript" src="cordova-x.x.x.js"></script>
       <script type="text/javascript" src="js/index.js"></script>
       <script type="text/javascript">
           app.initialize();